 RP1 is a broadcast mixing system in a 2U rackmount box, containing Calrec’s award-winning Bluefin2 processing.

 Calrec’s RP1 provides local DSP to enable the generation of monitor mixes and IFBs with no latency.
 It gives an operator in a remote studio direct control over channel functions such as mic gains, aux send/monitor mix levels and fader levels.
-It also provides a mechanism to embed audio into existing backhaul technologies, such as SDI or SMPTE 2022.
+It also provides a mechanism to embed audio into existing backhaul technologies, such as SDI.

 All DSP and bus configuration can be carried out on-site using Assist, Calrec’s web-based configuration tool.
 Assist makes it simple for on-site engineers to set-up all IFB routing and remote monitor mix levels at the venue.